rayhanadev/furretberry-cli/README.md

 # Furret

-A CLI tool for provisioning and accessing remote resources on my homeserver.
-It uses Cloudflare Tunnels and Zero Trust to securely and privately communicate with a Kubernetes cluster and expose remote resources to the Internet.
+A CLI tool for provisioning and accessing remote resources on my home server.
+It uses Cloudflare Tunnels and Zero Trust to securely communicate with a Kubernetes cluster and expose remote resources to the Internet.

 ```bash
 Usage